onflow/flow-js-testing/docs/jest-helpers.md

   getAccountAddress,
 } from "js-testing-framework";

-// We need to set timeout for a higher number, cause some interactions might need more time jest.setTimeout(10000);
+// We need to set timeout for a higher number, because some transactions might take up some time jest.setTimeout(10000);

 describe("interactions - sendTransaction", () => {